Huge savings on a mystery dozen

 In his latest book Wine Terroir and Climate Change, Gladstones includes Aglianico in Maturity Group 8, along with varieties such as Montepulciano, Mourvedre and Carignan.
 This means it is a late maturing variety, best suited to warmer wine regions.

-In Italy this variety makes full bodied elegant wines with firm tannins and high acidity.
+In Italy this variety makes full-bodied elegant wines with firm tannins and high acidity.
 Aglianico is made into varietal wines or is often the dominant variety in blends.

 It sometimes plays a minor role in blends with other varieties such as the ubiquitous Sangiovese.